(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Let's take a look at both options below to make the best decision for you.

-Does it Make Sense to Sell Without a Realtor?
+Does it Make Sense to Sell Without an Agent?

 The most common reason homeowners choose to do for sale by owner (FSBO) is to save money.

-Hiring a realtor means paying commissions, which average around 6% of the sales price of the home.
+Hiring a real estate agent means paying commissions, which average around 6% of the sales price of the home.
 The thought of shelling money out, on top of other moving-related expenses isn’t appealing.

 Get your home listed on the Multiple Listing Service (MLS).
 The MLS is a local database realtors in your area use to list and sell homes.
 Listing your home on the MLS is a must to reach the biggest pool of buyers (since most buyers work with a realtor).

 Put up yard signs.
 Passers-by should be able to see that your house is for sale – and they need a number to call if they’re interested.

 Advertise and market your home.
 Make flyers, create a website, and list it on Craigslist, Facebook Marketplace, and other online markets.

 Host an open house.
 Advertise your open home online and with yard signs.